KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 # Installation
-  - Download or clone this project, open command prompt from the folder and run the below command
+  - Download or clone this project.
-  - Open CMD from the project folder
+  - Open CMD from the project folder.
-  - Create a Virtual Environment using the following command "py -m venv wsc_venv"
+  - Create a Virtual Environment using the following command `py -m venv your_env_name`.
-  - Activate your virtual environment and run the below command
+  - Activate your virtual environment and run the below command to install dependencies.

 ```python
 pip install -r requirements.txt